chapel-lang/chapel/doc/rst/language/spec/methods.rst

    discussion.

 .. index::
-   single: methods;receiver
+   single: methods; receiver
    single: this
+   single: classes; this
-   single: classes;this
+   single: records; this
    single: receiver
    single: type methods
    single: instance methods
-   single: methods;type
+   single: methods; type
-   single: methods;instance
+   single: methods; instance
 .. _Method_receiver_and_this:

 The Method Receiver and the *this* Argument